iGlitch/mpv-now-playing/README.md

 Copy paste the .msl script to your IRC Client.

 ### Usage
+Pause the video, or press 'n' on your keyboard while playing to activate the dumper.
 Right click the channel and click MPV Now Playing in the menu.

 ### Output